rwdarrow/modbench/README.md

 # What is Modbench?

-Modbench is a mod manager bringing modding into the next generation with the power of Tauri.
+Modbench is a mod manager platform bringing modding into the next generation with the power of Tauri.
 Primarily targeting Bethesda games, Modbench aims to fuse the user-friendliness of
 Vortex with the power and performance of Mod Organizer 2.
 The key goal of Modbench is to become a powerful, all-in-one suite for modding, or "Integrated Modding Environment" (IME), whether you are new to the scene or need to manange and configure complex modlists.

+## Modbench Design Principles

+- Intuitive, clean UI, with power under the hood: The UI should be aesthetically pleasing and approachable for beginners, without leaving advanced users wanting.
+Pro and advanced modes should be available.
+- Unified modding experience: advanced modding requires a lot of tools.
+Managing and navigating all those tools, and the files/data they generate, can become a real pain.
+Modbench aims to provide a synergistic experience across the full suite of modding utilites.
+- Architectual simplicity: Modbench should not do anything more than it needs to achieve its goals.
+- Modularity and extensibility: Modbench is as much of a platform as it is a mod manager.
+It should be fundamentally game-agnostic, providing a foundational API that is adaptable to any game architecture, and provide a robust SDK for extensions and custom UIs.

 ## Planned Features